TIBCOSoftware/ibi-webFOCUS-CE/Samples/adapter-password-update/README.md

 <!-- TOC --><a name="note-on-using-heredoc-format"></a>
 ### Note on Using Heredoc Format

+> [!IMPORTANT]
-The commands provided below are in [heredoc](https://linuxize.com/post/bash-heredoc/) format.
+> The commands provided below are in [heredoc](https://linuxize.com/post/bash-heredoc/) format.
 This means you can copy each block of code, paste it directly into your command prompt, and it will automatically create the corresponding file.

 At the end of running all the commands, you will have three files: